-Travel managers’ feet have barely hit the ground this year.
-Following a challenging period that saw business travel managers caught in a cycle of finding corporate travellers, canceling business trips, and refreshing the World Health Organisation website, there’s a lot of information to unpack.
+Travel managers' feet have barely hit the ground this year.
+Following a challenging period that saw business travel managers caught in a cycle of finding corporate travelers, canceling business trips, and refreshing the World Health Organization website, there's a lot of information to unpack.

 At Egencia, we hosted a series of four webinars with Business Travel News to help companies break down what's been happening in the industry since the start of COVID-19.
 We’ve also used these webinars to share information and insights from travel executives, corporate travel managers, and travel providers to help businesses plan their next steps.

 In the first session, Egencia President, Ariane Gorin, recapped the crisis' early stages and the travel industry's initial response.
 As Ariane explained, what initially felt like an isolated issue, quickly spun into a global pandemic.
 Now, as the time for reactive responses feels less pressing, businesses are reflecting and adapting for the future of corporate travel.

 Watch the webinar for insights and advice on preparing your travel program for relaunch.

 A customer-centric response

 Two-way communication between us, as a travel management company (TMC), and our customer's travel managers became more vital than ever.
 We aligned our focus quickly based on customers' feedback and requests.
 And we communicated with customers in as many channels as possible to manage and share the ever-running stream of new information.

 Internally, we prepped our account managers with daily stand-ups and an internal messaging feed.
 While externally, we released daily travel manager alerts and continuously updated our Help Center and other sites.
 The continuous communication doesn't end here.
 Things are still changing as the world enters a new phase of travel, and communication will continue to be key moving forward.